tarekdj/nsfix/README.md

 ## How to use

+* Clone this repo
+* Edit ``DisallowOldNamesapceSniff.php`` and changes the values in lines 11 & 12
-Clone this repo then execute the following command in your project:
+* Execute the following command in your project:

 ``phpcs --standard=PATH/TO/AlmaviaStandard /path/TO/SRC``